nethruster/go-fraction/README.md

 f6, err := f1.Divide(f2) // 3/4, nil
 ```

-You can also convert a fraction to a float, or vice versa, using the `Float64` and `FromFloat64` functions:
+You can also convert a fraction to a float, or vice versa, using `Float64` and `FromFloat64` functions:

 ```go
 floatValue := f1.Float64() // 0.5
 f7, err := fraction.FromFloat64(0.5) // 1/2, nil
 ```

+### 🤔 Rationale
+The Fraction type in go-fractions aims to provide a lightweight, primitive-like representation of fractions.
+As a
+result, it has limitations in terms of precision and can overflow when performing certain operations.
+If you need a
+type that can represent all rational numbers without regard for memory and CPU consumption, consider using the
+`big.Rat` type from the standard library.

+Please note that these limitations should not be an issue for most use cases, and go-fractions provides a convenient
+and efficient way to work with fractions in Go.
+However, it is important to be aware of these limitations and choose
+the appropriate type based on your specific needs.

 ## 📜 Documentation
 For more detailed documentation and a full list of functions, see the